SOURCE / ECONOMY

 "China's economy has shown notable resilience despite facing multiple shocks in recent years.
 We project growth at 5.0 percent in 2025 and 4.5 percent in 2026.
 These reflect upward revisions of 0.2 and 0.3 percentage points, respectively, from the IMF's October WEO, driven by recently-announced policy measures and reduced US-China bilateral tariffs," Georgieva said following discussions with Chinese officials on the consultation.

 A better balance of Chinese economy internally and externally, also means a stronger and healthier global economy, Georgieva said at the briefing.
-"China has the opportunity to reach a new stage of development in which its growth edges, which is from investment and exports, to domestic consumption and its economy reorient from goods to services," she said.
+"China has the opportunity to reach a new stage of development in which its growth edges, which is from investment and exports, to domestic consumption and its economy reorient from goods to services," she noted.